 Can Oseltamivir be used with antibiotics or antipyretics?

 Oseltamivir generally has no direct interactions with most antibiotics or antipyretics.
-However, inform your healthcare provider about all medications you are using, especially anticoagulants or immunosuppressants.
+However, inform your healthcare provider about all medications you are taking, especially anticoagulants or immunosuppressants.
 Follow medical instructions when combining medications and avoid self-adjusting doses.

 Can I drink milk or fruit juice while taking Oseltamivir?